Are you interested in selling Medicare Advantage plans successfully?

 You’re only going to lose a client one of two ways.
 They they either die and the plan terminates.
 Second, another agent comes in replaces your policy.

-DD: Those thinking seriously about selling Medicare Advantage, make sure you’re 100% vested.
+DD: Those thinking seriously about selling Medicare insurance, make sure you’re 100% vested.
 And make sure you’re paid direct from the carrier.

 We do it because we want to have the benefits of a passive income, ultimately, after putting hard work upfront for it.